jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

     scott@fbsd:~ % cd ~/src-current
 	scott@fbsd:~/src-current % svn up

+You probably want to delete the contents of *WORKDIR* (described below) and do a full rebuild when you update this.

 ### Fetch the Duovero changes

 I'm keeping the Duovero changes to the FreeBSD source in a repository [here][duovero-freebsd]